-The economies in the ASEAN countries were seriously hit by the sustained COVID-19 pandemic in 2022 but slowly recovered in 2023.
-As a result of the slow recovery in the market, the selling price is slightly decreased due to the decrease in demand and less expected credit losses for trade and other receivable were made, the sales decreased approximately 16.4% and net loss decreased approximately 5.5% as compared to that of the same period in 2022.
+The economies in the ASEAN countries slowly recovered in 2024.
+As a result of the increase in impairment losses on deposits both for purchase of raw materials and acquisition of property, plant and equipment, less reversal of impairment losses on trade and other receivable and the decrease of the sales by approximately 14.4%, Futong Thailand had an increase of net loss by approximately 172.7% as compared to that of the same period in 2023.